Miyan0/flask-boilerplate/README.md

 3. Change the `FLASK_APP` variable in `.flaskenv` to your new project name.
 4. Rename `env_example` to `.env`
 5. Create a new virtual environment:
-   1. `python -m venv venv` where the second `venv` is your virtualenv name.
+   1. `python -m venv venv` where the second `venv` is your virtualenv name,
+   2. or use your prefered virtual environment method.
-   2. note that if you don't name your virtual environment `venv`, you should modify the `.gitignore` file.
+   3. note that if you don't name your virtual environment `venv`, you should modify the `.gitignore` file.
 6. Activate the virtual environment:
    1. For windows: `venv\Script\activate`
    2. For macOs: `source venv/bin/activate`